 Alternate Names: Copper (II) Oxide, Black Copper Oxide, BCO, Cupric Oxide

 One of the oldest colorants used by potters.
-It is a popular source of copper in glazes and glass.
-It is a very strong flux, in a mix of 50% Ferro borax frit 3134 it will dissolve a firebrick crucible at cone 6!
+It is a popular source of CuO in glazes and glass.
+In sufficient percentages it can be a very strong flux, in a mix of 50% Ferro borax frit 3134 it will dissolve a firebrick crucible at cone 6!
 It is the most stable form of oxidized copper (Cuprous oxide oxidizes to cupric oxide in normal firings).

 The oxide form of copper can give a speckled color in glazes whereas the carbonate form will give a more uniform effect.